OlgaRomanova0709/Python/readme.md

 #  PyBank
-In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
-You will give a set of financial data called budget_data.csv.
-The dataset is composed of two columns: Date and Profit/Losses.
+Perfomed anysis of financial records of a company PyBank using Python script.
+The provided dataset is composed of two columns: Date and Profit/Losses.

-We created a Python script that analyzes the records to calculate each of the following:
+I created a Python script that analyzes the records to calculate each of the following:

 --The total number of months included in the dataset